 “Pit Bull” Service Dog Manifesto

 The reason I put quotes around “Pit Bulls” is that many people and organizations incorrectly classify this name/label as a breed.
-“Pit Bulls” are not a recognized breed by any organization in the country.
+“Pit Bulls” are not a recognized dog breed by any organization in the country.
 In fact, a “Pit Bull” is nothing more than a mutt with a certain “look” to it.
 It may be mixed with anything from a Golden Retriever to a German Shepherd (and DNA tests show that this is often the case) so if you discriminate and dislike “Pit Bulls” you are discriminating against all dogs.

-In addition to BSL/BDL being ineffective at reducing dog bites and human fatalities from dog bites, racial/breed profiling is also fundamentally flawed at its core as Dr. Victoria Voith, professor of veterinary medicine at Western University in Pomona, California states “as many as 75 percent of all mixed-breed dogs may be mislabeled.”
+In addition to BSL/BDL being ineffective at reducing dog bites and human fatalities from dog bites, racial/breed profiling is also fundamentally flawed at its core as Dr. Victoria Voith, professor of veterinary medicine at Western University in Pomona, California states “as many as 75% of all mixed-breed dogs may be mislabeled.”
 She goes on to say, “There’s so much behavioral variability within each breed, even more between breed mixes, that we cannot reliably predict a dog’s behavior or his suitability for a particular adopter based on breed.”

 “Pit Bull” Service Dog Legalese

-Please note, PSD’s are considered service dogs and ESA’s are not.
+Please note, PSDs are considered service dogs, and ESA’s are not.
 Your dog could be one or the other, or both.
 When considering living with your ESA, Housing/U.S. Department of Housing and Urban Development (HUD) and the Federal Housing Administration (FHA) laws still pertain.
-These are the laws you must follow and that may disallow certain living arrangements, it is very circumstantial and case by case so you must do your homework thoroughly.
-However, by and large, for citizens living in less complex housing arrangements such as single family homes or pet friendly buildings, having a legitimate “Pit Bull” service dog would be the ticket to saving your dog’s life!
+These are the laws you must follow, and that may disallow certain living arrangements, it is very situational and case by case so you must do your homework thoroughly or call us for a Phone/Video Consultation.

-Miami Service Dog Training Conclusion
+Service Dog Training Conclusion

-I would then find a Certified Dog Behavior Consultant (CDBC) and that specializes in training service dogs (such as Fun Paw Care) to task train my dog to mitigate my disability.
-After I had the service dog extremely well trained (measured in months and years), I would prepare and send my dogs resume with his/her dog training credentials to the owner, landlord, home owners association (HOA) or whatever governing body that oversees my living situation.
+I would then find a Certified Dog Behavior Consultant (CDBC), and that specializes in training service dogs (such as Fun Paw Care) to task train my dog to mitigate my disability.
+After I had the service dog extremely well trained (measured in months and years), I would prepare and send my dog’s resume with his dog training credentials to the owner, landlord, homeowners association (HOA), or whatever governing body oversees my living situation.